-Robert McNally a non-resident Fellow at the Center on Global Energy Policy.
-He is the author of Crude Volatility: The History and the Future of Boom-Bust Oil Prices, the first book from the Center on Global Energy Policy Book Series with Columbia University Press.
+Robert McNally is a Non-Resident Fellow at the Center on Global Energy Policy, and the author of Crude Volatility: The History and the Future of Boom-Bust Oil Prices, published by the Columbia University Press.

 Mr. McNally started his professional career in 1991 as an oil market analyst and consultant with Energy Security Analysis, Inc. In 1994, he joined Tudor Investment Corporation and for twelve subsequent years analyzed energy markets, macroeconomic policy, and geopolitics for Tudor portfolio managers, earning promotion to Vice President and Managing Director.
 From 2001 to 2003, Mr. McNally served as the top international and domestic energy adviser on the White House staff, holding the posts of Special Assistant to the President on the National Economic Council and, in 2003, Senior Director for International Energy on the National Security Council.
 Mr. McNally served in the Peace Corps in Senegal from 1988-1990.